uib/iam-scim/README.md

   to add this, as all required information is available in the User objects.
   Even [MS Graph](https://docs.microsoft.com/en-us/graph/api/resources/person)
   seem to have added person objects.
-* How to specify that a specific extension attribute has been updated in the event?
 * Is there other use cases of the Cerebrum or SEBRA API that can easily be covered by extending this API?
 * Does SCIM provide a way to filter attributes returned?